csuwildcat/interoperable-web-development/best-practices/README.md

 	- mouseenter => pointerenter
 	- mousemove => pointermove
 	- mouseup => pointerup
 	- ...

-	However, _Pointer events_ are currently only supported fully in IE 10+.
+	However, _Pointer events_ are currently only fully supported in IE 10, 11, and Microsoft Edge.

-7. Run the application in Internet Explorer and notice that multiple fingers work now.
+7. Run the application in Microsoft Edge and notice that multiple fingers work now.

 	![signing-the-postcard](images/signing-the-postcard.png?raw=true)

 	_Signing the postcard_

-	The web application correctly identifies touch events, but only in IE10+.
+	The web application correctly identifies touch events, but only in IE 10, 11, and Edge.
 If you want to support them in older versions or in other major browsers, you can use **hand.js**.

 1. Browse to <https://handjs.codeplex.com/> and download the latest version of the library.

 1. Extract the script to the **Scripts** folder of your solution.